johannphilippe/hypercurve/README.md

 ```
 The PNG writer [fpng](https://github.com/richgel999/fpng) used for hypercurve has SSE support.
 This can be enabled with `-DSSE=1`.
 # TODO
-* Fix toxoid curve (hybrid example)
-* Fix bezier and spline control points (is it relative or absolute to the segment ? think about catmull rom)
-* Lua semantics : append "curve"  to curve_base methods
+* Lua semantics : append "curve"  to curve_base methods and reflect this to Documentation
 * REAPER/Reascript -> see https://forum.cockos.com/showthread.php?p=2543755#post2543755
-* A real good picture in README to show what it actually looks like
 * Lagrange interpolation for curve extraction.
-* Documentation : add pictures of each curve.
 * Hard one -> all curves allowing one sample processing (including cubic spline) to allow no-table processing.
 ## Curves to implement
 * Cardioid / hypercardioid